ZiyuanEstherYan/Automated-Bank-Complaints-Monitoring/README.md

 # Automated Bank Complaints Monitoring

 ## Summary of Project
-The purpose of this project is to detect potential credit card transaction fraud.
-There are mainly three ways that could cause credit card transaction fraud, which are lost/stolen cards, common points of compromise (merchants “steal” many cards, counterfeit cards, skimmers at gas stations, POSs, restaurants, or stores, etc.), and online account hacking.
-This project is conducted based on over 96,000 historical credit card transaction records with labeled fraud.
-The best machine learning model for the out-of-time (test) data is used to calculate the overall saving by detecting frauds.
-Based on the result, a score cutoff was set to intercept credit card transactions.
-This is an supervised machine learning project.
+The purpose of this project is to rank bank complaints so that the cases that need monetary compensation can be dealt with first.
+Exploratory analysis was first performed to determine what factors to include in the predictive model.
+Three deep learning models were trained to compare the result and the best model was used for the binary prediction.
+Cases were sorted in descending order of the predicted probabilities.

 ### Language: R